Communist Party of Nepal (Revolutionary Maoist): Revolutionary Maoist, 2015–2023

+(Marxist-Leninist-Maoist)" and merged to form a new party, the Revolutionary Communist Party of Nepal.

 Ideology

-The party has adopted the line of unified people's revolution.
+The party had adopted the line of unified people's revolution.
 Scientific socialism is their political program.
-The party has also endorsed a political line of "new people's revolt" moving forward from the line of "people's war" from the previous Maoist party.
+The party had also endorsed a political line of "new people's revolt" moving forward from the line of "people's war" from the previous Maoist party.